Table of Contents

 We might not all want to admit it, but the ’90s were long enough ago to make a great nostalgic theme.
 The best part of throwing a ’90s theme party, though, is that almost all of your guests should be able to remember and relate.
 And you may even still have some great props in your basement.

 It was the beginning of the Age of the Geek.
 Technology, video games, kid-centric entertainment, and grunge mark the 90s as an unforgettable decade.
 The information age bloomed and connected all corners of the world.
 Your ’90s theme party can focus on the rise of tech, the great TV shows, the Seattle music scene, or all of these.

-Plan everything for your party.
-Seriously, planning is the only thing that will ensure that your party is great.
-Time management and a solid schedule before your guests arrive will make for a better time not only for them but for you as well.
+Planning is the only thing that will ensure that your party is great.
+Time management and a solid schedule before your guests arrive will make for a better time — not only for them but for you as well.

 It’s also a good idea to invite your neighbors, or at least inform them you’re having a party.
 Clear up any parking issues.
 Have local cab companies on standby for those without designated drivers.
-Inform your local police you’re having a party so they aren’t surprised when they get a call from Millie down the street who didn’t get the memo.
+Inform your local police you’re having a party, so they aren’t surprised when they get a call from Millie down the street who didn’t get the memo.

 Your Place or Mine?

 Before you invite people, make sure you have room.
 When the plan calls for 30 people because 10 can fit on the back deck, you’ve set yourself up for a weather disaster.
 If you have room for 20 people to enjoy themselves comfortably, invite 20 people.
 Otherwise, you’re going to end up with unhappy guests.

 Once you’ve narrowed down your theme, you’ll want to send brightly colored invites.
 You can ask people to come as they were in the’90s for a high school flashback.
 Or even have them come in the costume of their favorite TV characters.